NoobTW/WebAuthn/server/README.md

 > This is the server side package of WebAuthn.
 For full README, go to [WebAuthn](https://github.com/NoobTW/WebAuthn).

+## Documentation
-Here are three methods in `wenauthn-server`: `register`, `login`, and `verify`.
+There are three methods in `webauthn-server`: `register`, `login`, and `verify`.

-## register
+### register

 Generate credential options with given user `name`.
-This will be send to frontend for generating credentials.
+This will be sent to the frontend for generating credentials.

-You should save the `credentialOpt.challenge` to `verify` to prevent replay attacks.
+You should save the `credentialOpt.challenge` and use `verify` for preventing replay attacks.

 ```javascript
 const user = {